ajaykumar-hackwarts/Web-Vulnerabilities/XSS.md

 <img width="1098" height="394" alt="image" src="https://github.com/user-attachments/assets/133de5f0-c658-4a41-9035-cb2a840ecdb8" />

-- Hence we solve the lab.
+- Hence we solve the lab by doing this.

 # ------------------------------------------------------------------------------